YutaOhishi/this_is_test-/README.md

 # this_is_test!
-## this is my first github reporitogy.
+## this is my first github repository.